Sup2point0/integrity/roadmap.md

 I’m finding a fix!

+- April 20: Desmos previews in graph questions are getting duplicated
 - Navigating backwards in dynamic scripture can clear Desmos window.
 This is unideal, since it should instead revert to the newest window up until that step.
 - Dynamic scriptures with many steps can overflow scroll
 - Somewhere around 119 links on the site are currently broken.
 Hopefully that number will slowly go down... ;-;